FamBear

 Typical Agency Fees and Contracts

 Agency fees in Bangkok vary widely, and transparent pricing is not always the norm.
-PNA charges 2,500 baht for an interview fee plus 10,000 baht as a booking fee.
-RightHandMaid charges around 5,000 baht as a search fee.
-Kiidu uses a subscription model ranging from 6,900 to 14,900 baht depending on duration and number of replacements included.
+Some agencies charge interview fee plus 10,000 baht or more as a booking fee.

-What catches many families off guard is what happens on the nanny's side.
-Kiidu deducts the nanny's first month salary as commission.
-A Korean mother who used ThaiKidsHome for babysitting in Bangkok paid 400 baht per hour for two children and later found out the nanny received only 100 baht of that.
+What catches many families off guard is what happens on the nanny's side. companies are deducting a large percentage of the nanny's first month salary as commission.
+A mother who used an agency for babysitting in Bangkok paid 400 baht per hour for two children and later found out the nanny received about 100 baht of that.
 The agency kept 300 baht - 75 percent.
-"If you're comfortable with it, book directly next time," she wrote on her Naver blog.
-PNA, to its credit, publicly states it does not deduct a percentage of nanny earnings, which sets it apart from competitors who do.

 Then there is the darker end.
-A Thai mother on Pantip documented an elaborate scheme: the agency placed a nanny who never intended to stay at the agreed salary, quietly found her a higher-paying client, had the nanny "request leave" and disappear, then sent an untrained replacement.
+A mother documented an elaborate scheme: the agency placed a nanny who never intended to stay at the agreed salary, quietly found her a higher-paying client, had the nanny "request leave" and disappear, then sent an untrained replacement.
 When the whole thing fell apart, there was no refund.
-She filed a complaint with the Consumer Protection Board and got no response.

 How Online Childcare Platforms Work